keymapperorg/KeyMapper/docs/user-guide/actions.md

 !!! attention "Requires ROOT permission on Android 8.1 and older"

 ### Secure lock device

 This is different to 'lock device' because this will force you to unlock your device with your PIN or password and not with biometrics.

 ### Turn on/off device

 !!! attention "Requires ROOT permission"

 ### Show power menu

+### Answer/end phone call (2.4.0+)

+If your phone is ringing then this action will answer the phone or if you are in a call then it will end it.
+Selecting this action will automatically add the constraint to your key map when your device is ringing or is in a call respectively.

+!!! attention If you are using a volume button trigger with these actions then this key map will only work if you are using on of the Key Mapper keyboards!
+This is because Android doesn't tell accessibility services when the volume buttons are being pressed when your device is ringing or is in a phone call.
+But it does tell input methods when they are being pressed so you must use a Key Mapper keyboard that tells Key Mapper when the buttons are being pressed.

 ### Do nothing